-KickassTorrents community targeted with phishing scam — This shows you can trust every link you click
+KickassTorrents community targeted with phishing scam — This shows you can trust every link you click.

 Last year HackRead revealed breathtaking stats exposing how torrenting websites are earning millions of dollars annually yet spending nothing on security and dropping malware on users’ PC.
-We also talked about how Fallout 4 fans were tricked into downloading a fake copy the game from a torrent site which was actually a malware stealing Bitcoin from their PCs.
+We also talked about how Fallout 4 fans were tricked into downloading a fake copy of the game from a torrent site which was malware stealing Bitcoin from their PCs.

 The increasing tendency of malicious actors using popular torrent platforms has certainly become a nuisance for security experts and users alike.
 The recent incident is a clear example of how easily scammers can deceive the public.

-On Tuesday, the Internet was abuzz with the news that popular pirated movie torrent site Kickass Torrents’ web community has been officially stamped as unsafe by Chrome and Firefox and is apparently shut down.
+On Tuesday, the Internet was abuzz with the news that popular pirated movie torrent site Kickass Torrents’ web community has been officially stamped as unsafe by Chrome and Firefox and is shut down.
 Movie lovers and loyal visitors of Kickass Torrents were naturally disturbed.

-It was learned on Wednesday that cyber criminals had posted a phishing link on its user community and hence, Google had to intervene to save users from being tricked by the scammers.
+It was learned on Wednesday that cybercriminals had posted a phishing link on its user community and hence, Google had to intervene to save users from being tricked by the scammers.